 What is Squl?

-Squl has been influenced by Prolog and Smalltalk.
-The syntax for Squl is trivial.
-A Squl application consists of many statements.
+A Squl application consists of modules containing statements.
 Each statement states some logical thought about the world.
 Statements look like this:

 then:( grandfather:X of:Z )